castrovinicius09/Sale.API/README.md

 * Total amount for each item
 * Cancelled/Not Cancelled

-It's not mandatory, but it would be a differential to build code for publishing events of:
-* SaleCreated
-* SaleModified
-* SaleCancelled
-* ItemCancelled

-If you write the code, **it's not required** to actually publish to any Message Broker.
-You can log a message in the application log or however you find most convenient.

 ### Business Rules

 * Purchases above 4 identical items have a 10% discount